PerfectFit-project/rasa_bot/README.md

 		good_state = False
 ```

-The process **stops** when the user reaches a "good state" score, or when there are 4 iterations, because this is the number of all different PMT constructs.
+The process **stops** when the user reaches a "good state" score, or when there are 4 iterations of PMT questions, because this is the number of all different PMT constructs.

-This method is implemented by **ActionStartPMTQuestions** in the actions.py
+This method is implemented by **ActionCheckGoodState** in the actions.py

 ### PMT questions